wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-doppelganger.md

 **Movement:** average <br>
 **Morale:** coward <br>

 As an aberration, the doppelganger *resists mind attacks* and *does not die* unless its killer succeeds a save vs fear.
-Additionally they can read surface nearby surface thoughts not behind tinfoil, making them very hard to hit or surprise.
-It sees in the dark and is exremely good at lying.
+Additionally, they can read nearby surface thoughts not behind tinfoil, making them very hard to hit or surprise.
+It sees in the dark and is extremely good at lying.

 The definitive trait of the doppelganger is its ability to change appearance at will instantaneously.